huy/bash_vim_tmux_quickstart/README.md

 **Vim less known keyboard shortcuts**

-    e - go to last letter current or next word in current line b - go to first letter a current or previous word in current line t<letter> - go to position before <letter> in current line f<letter> - go to <letter> in the current line
+    e - go to last letter of the current or next word b - go to first letter of the current or previous word t<letter> - go to position before <letter> in current line f<letter> - go to <letter> in the current line
     O - insert line above the current line